No rescue too big, no hero too small

 - The Burns family and other supporting humans (sans Cody) do not appear so far in this series as a major character, with the only other member of the family seen being Chief Charlie Burns, who only appears in one episode without dialogue.
 Justified since at the end of Transformers: Rescue Bots, Optimus dispatches the Burns family across the world to expand the Rescue Bots' operations.

 - Downplayed for the original Rescue Bots.
 They may not appear in every episode, but they do appear frequently.
 However, Blades gets hit the worst with this, since he doesn't appear until "Go Team, Go!", the nineteenth episode of the series.

 - Quarter Hour Short: Like Transformers: Cyberverse, and unlike Rescue Bots, this show is 11 minutes long.

-- Scooby-Dooby Doors: One scene of the episode "Tough Luck Chuck" has Hot Shot and Whirl trying to find Chuck by searching every room.
+- Scooby-Dooby Doors: One scene of the episode "Tough Luck Chuck" has Hot Shot and Whirl trying to find the titular training dummy by searching every room in this manner.